 It's essential for your pet's oral and overall health that your animal companion receives routine pet dental care.
 Sadly, most cats and dogs don't get the oral hygiene care they require to keep their teeth and gums healthy.

-At our veterinary hospital in Monroe veterinary hospital, our vets provide our animal patients with comprehensive pet dental care services, from basics such as teeth cleanings, dental exams, and polishing, to dental X-rays and surgeries.
+At our veterinary hospital in Monroe veterinary hospital, our vets provide our animal patients with comprehensive pet dental care services, including basics such as teeth cleanings, dental exams, and polishing.

 We also provide our clients with dental health education to make sure pet parents know how to implement at-home dental care for their pets.